RED TEAMING OPERATIONS

 How do your people, processes and technological controls withstand a real-world cyber attack?
-Our Red Team Operations (RTO) helps organisations test against the latest tactics, techniques, and procedures (TTP) used by malicious threat actors.
+Our Red Team Operations (RTO) helps organisations test against the latest tactics, techniques, and procedures (TTP) used by malicious threat actors via a simulated cyber attack.

 Red team assessment is an intelligence-led cyber attack simulation exercise conducted to check on the attack preparedness of an organisation.

-These engagements differ from penetration testing in depth and scope.
-Red teaming is aimed at the entire organisation including people, processes and technology.
-It involves bypassing the current defensive controls and tests the detection and response capabilities of an organisation against simulated attacks.
-Penetration testing is targeted at technical controls mainly with pre-defined scope.
-Sometimes, it involves the white-listing of certain defences in order to carry in-depth assessments.
+The red team engagements differ from penetration testing in depth and scope.
+Red teaming assessment is aimed at the entire organisation, including people, processes and technology.
+It involves bypassing the current defensive controls and tests the detection and response capabilities of an organisation against simulated cyber attacks.
+A standard penetration test is targeted at technical controls mainly with pre-defined scope.
+Sometimes, it involves the white-listing of certain security defences to carry in-depth assessments to identify security risks.

-A Red team operation simulation campaign is attempted to exploit weaknesses at all levels such as people, process and technology.
+A Red team operation simulation campaign is attempted to exploit vulnerabilities identified during initial phases based on social engineering attacks or similar vectors and access sensitive information at all levels such as people, process and technology.

-- People: Often used as a foot in the door tactic by utilising spear-phishing or social engineering techniques.
+- People: Often used as a foot in the door tactic by utilising spear-phishing or social engineering techniques against key stakeholders, senior leadership or staff.

 - Process: Exploiting known weaknesses in the processes using information gained during the extensive OSINT (Open Source Intelligence) phase